RexDavid06/authentication_system/README.md

 And i spoke about an error that i had.
 I just found the bug and this is the fixed version of the website. the  mistake was that when i defined the signup function i was suppose to redirect it to the login page, but i rendered it..

+# Update
+So i just Added a user restriction, logged in users will be unable to access the sign-in and sign-up page